ferdy203/Ferdy/README.md

 -->

 <!-- canva logo url -> https://www.canva.com/design/DAGZAdY1d9c/YCHWZRD78H5j0CAWaaF6gw/edit -->

 ![1](https://github.com/user-attachments/assets/9348db35-f589-4dc4-9a03-24924d6d8f2d)

-# Dakia is an API Gateway that’s Fully Programmable, Configurable, and Extensible!
+# Dakia: The Developer-Centric API Gateway

-**Dakia** is a powerful and flexible API Gateway designed for modern web applications.
+**Dakia** is an advanced API Gateway designed with developers in mind, offering a fully configurable, extensible and programmable solution.
+With Dakia, developers are treated as first-class citizens, enabling them to customize and tailor the gateway to fit the unique needs...

 ## Limitations

-- Works with only `UTF-8` character encoding
+> These limitations will be addressed over time as we continue to improve the dakia.

-- Only round robin load balancing algorithm is supported for now
+- Currently supports only `UTF-8` character encoding.
-- Works with only IPv4 addresses, IPv6 is not supported as of now
+- Only the round-robin load balancing algorithm is available at the moment.
-- We use Mutex and RwLock at multiple places
+- IPv6 addresses are not supported at this time; only IPv4 is supported.

 ## Features